Laerdal/.github/Profile/README.md

-# Helping save lives, using **software**
+# Helping save lives, using **Hardware** & **Software**

 ![Laerdal Banner](https://laerdal.com/cdn-cgi/image/width=1440,height=507,format=avif,fit=crop,quality=65/cdn-49c237/globalassets/images--blocks/about-us/laerdal-group/hero-lg-2.png)

-At **Laerdal Medical**, Our vision is that no one should die or be disabled unnecessarily during birth or from sudden illness, trauma, or medical errors.
+At **Laerdal Medical**, our vision is that no one should die or be disabled unnecessarily during birth or from sudden illness, trauma, or medical errors.
 We have set a clear vision, an ambitious goal, and a roadmap to get us there.
 But we know that we cannot get there alone.

 ## Join us.
 Make a difference.